 This model of enlightenment, with its heavy focus on our behavioral interaction with others, may sound like so much more than we thought the Course was asking for.
 But it is what the Course teaches.
 I could show you hundreds of passages that speak of this process.
 Yet rather than doing that, let me just leave you with a series of questions.
 If the goal is to know that you are love, not just accept it intellectually, but know it beyond a shadow of a doubt, do you really think you will reach this knowing without seeing overwhelming evidence for it?
 Without watching yourself being genuinely loving, seeing your love truly uplift the lives of others, and then receiving that love back from them, as their heartfelt statement that love is the only thing you deserve?
 Do you really think an inner experience alone will convince you that you are love, while you continue to watch lovelessness constantly issue forth from you, leaving others cold and wounded, and then being returned to you as their icy statement that you are not love?

 Is it possible, then, that truly helpful behavior toward others is not something separate from our inner awakening, not some goodie-two-shoes sidelight that distracts us from the crucial focus on the inner?
 Could it be that you literally cannot have total awakening without loving behavior?
 The Course’s answer to that question is unequivocal:

 The only way to have peace is to teach peace.
-By teaching peace you must learn it yourself, because you cannot teach what you still dissociate.
-Only thus can you win back the knowledge that you threw away.
-An idea that you share you must have.
-It awakens in your mind through the conviction of teaching it.
+By learning it through extension, it becomes a part of you that you know, because you cannot teach what you have dissociated.
+Only thus can you win back the knowledge which you threw away.
+An idea which you share you must have.
+It awakens in you through the conviction of teaching it.
+Remember that if teaching is being and learning is being, then teaching is learning.
 Everything you teach you are learning.
 Teach only love, and learn that love is yours and you are love.
-(T-6.III.5:3-9)
+(T‑6.IV.7:1‑8)